Posted in: streaming, TV | Tagged: Tubi, Zatoichi

 The Origin of Zatoichi: From Minor Figure to Major Movie Franchise

 If you're new to the character, Zatoichi (direct translation: "the blind one") was a blind wanderer in Edo period Japan who made a living as a masseur and gambler (which made him a Yakuza in the original definition of the word) who turns out to be a deft swordsman when anyone attacks him.
 He's not a samurai or ronin as some Western viewers think he is since his blindness places him at the lowest end of medieval Japanese society.
 He was originally a minor character in novelist Kan Shimozawa's stories before Daiei Studios and actor Shintaro Katsu turned him into the lead of a new movie.
-The Tale of Zatoichi, released in 1962, became a hit and spawned a whole series of extremely popular movies, turned the character into a pop culture icon, and made Katsu a star.
+The Tale of Zatoichi, released in 1962, became a hit and spawned a whole series of extremely popular movies, turning the character into a pop culture icon, and made Katsu a star.
 There was an average of nearly two Zatoichi movies released every year up to 1973.
 By then, Katsu had formed his own production company, Katsu Productions, and gained ownership of the character.
 His company also produced the six famous feature film adaptations of Lone Wolf and Cub (the first two of which were bought by Roger Corman's New World Pictures and recut into the single-movie cult hit Samurai Assassin), which starred his brother Tomisoburo Wakayama (as samurai-turned-assassin Itto Ogamo, not the kid).

 From Film Franchise to TV Series

 The original film series ended in 1973 when the economic shifts shifted to a greater emphasis on the television industry.
 Katsu Productions decided to make turn Zatoichi into a television series with Katsu still playing the wandering blind swordsman.
 The series kept the same crew and fight choreographers and a rotating roster of directors who worked on the original films, including Kenji Misumi, who also directed the most popular of the Lone Wolf and Cub films, Katsu himself, and even Hiroshi Teshigahara, who is best known for director Woman in the Dunes.
-The TV series kept the same look and feel of the movies, using the same standing sets and locations, though with a lower budget and shot on 16mm and thus in a more grainy look with a 4:3 aspect ratio for television screens at the time.
+The TV series kept the same look and feel of the movies, using the same standing sets and locations, though with a lower budget and shot on 16mm and thus had a more grainy look with a 4:3 aspect ratio for television screens at the time.

 Zatoichi: The Tropes